Basic Information About Glutathione

 Synthesis of Glutathione

 The synthesis of GSH is a complicated process and one that will not be discussed here in detail.
-Only the basics of glutathione synthesis will be discussed so that one can understand the basics of that is required to maintain and/or raise their levels of it in their body.
+Only the basics of glutathione synthesis will be discussed so that one can understand the basics of what is required to maintain and raise it’s levels of glutathione in their bodies.

-The pre-cursors of synthesis are the amino acids glutamate, glycine and cysteine, with cysteine being the most important amino acid.
-There are two enzymes in the cytosol of cells that are involved in the glutathione synthesis process.
+The precursors of synthesis are the amino acids glutamate, glycine, and cysteine, with cysteine being the most important amino acid.
+Two enzymes in the cytosol of cells are involved in the glutathione synthesis process.
 They are glutamylcysteine synthetase and glutathione synthetase.
 The synthesis of glutathione has been determined by research to be controlled by the availability of glutamylcysteine synthetase which is found in the amino acid cysteine.

 Redox Reactions